tijmenvangulik/ErgometerJS/README.md

 ## Electron

-Use this when you want tow write a desktop app using html 5
+Use this when you want tow write a desktop app using html 5.
+ErgometerJS can connect using noble to an PM5 device or using.

 [demos/simple_electron](demos/simple_electron/README.md)